Whistleblowing is one of the most challenging and controversial areas of employment law.

 Because we have a specialist employment law team, our Solicitors have a rigorous understanding of whistleblowing law and other legal issues surrounding whistleblowing such as discrimination and unfair dismissal.

 Based in our offices in Coventry city centre, we are a diverse, multi-lingual law firm that uses best-in-class technology to provide clients with streamlined, modern, and highly effective employment law advice and representation.
-Our years of experience in employment law means we have a robust reputation for excellence with the UK’s best Barristers and Queen’s Counsel, Independent Financial Advisers, and Counsellors who can bring additional support to our Employment Law Department if required.
+Our years of experience in employment law means we have a robust reputation for excellence with the UK’s best Barristers and King’s Counsel, Independent Financial Advisers, and Counsellors who can bring additional support to our Employment Law Department if required.
 Our clients also benefit from our ability to instruct the country’s most respected expert witnesses.

 Below are some of the most common questions we are asked about whistleblowing.